StephaneWamba/CallEats/backend/docs/API.md

 - Automatically generated for each request
 - Included in all error responses
 - Used in server logs for correlation
+- Shortened to 8 characters in logs for readability
 - Can be provided by client (for request tracing)

 **Example:**